Truemmerer/animated-wallpaper/README.md

 # Note

-- Will increase your CPU usage and lower your battery life
+- Will increase your CPU and RAM usage and lower your battery life

 ## Others